-- The preliminary lessons learned from measures taken by national governments, local authorities, or civil society actors to address the public health emergency and its adverse socio-economic effects.
+This series of short articles is intended to shed light on: 1) the health-related and socio-economic impacts of the pandemic, particularly upon vulnerable or marginalized communities; and 2) the preliminary lessons learned from measures taken by national governments, local authorities, and civil society actors to address the public health emergency and its adverse socio-economic effects.

 Taiwan’s Model for Combating COVID-19: A Small Island with Big Data

 As the global number of confirmed COVID-19 cases surpasses 30 million, Taiwan has been one of the few success stories of containing the novel coronavirus.
 In what has become known as the “Taiwan Model” for managing the coronavirus outbreak, Taipei took early measures to control the spread of the coronavirus, including closing its borders to China and harnessing the power of digital technology to conduct efficient contact tracing and enforce mass quarantines.
 Taiwan notably was able to control the spread of the virus without resorting to a nation-wide lock-down, a path taken by China in the early months of 2020.

 COVID-19 and Migant Laborers in Kuwait

 The 2020 COVID-19 pandemic has made Kuwait less welcoming for the 70% of the country’s population and the overwhelming majority of its private sector work force that are expatriates.
 While Kuwait’s actions and economic pressure might have a short term impact, more permanent, substantial changes to its demographics will only come if the country also changes incentives to encourage Kuwaitis to work in the private sector.